valeryan/vscode-phpsab/README.md

 1. Press `Ctrl+P` on Windows or `Cmd+P` on Mac to open the Quick Open dialog.
 1. Type ext install phpsab to find the extension.
 1. Press Enter or click the cloud icon to install it.
-1. Restart Visual Studio Code when prompted.
+1. Restart Visual Studio Code!

 ## Basic Configuration